PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 chaos and hermes boons not able to have their rarity upgraded one missing chaos boon pom of power spawns in a random location in the room

+2.4.2

+fixed issues :
+(Boon Selector)
+dionysus trippy flare caused a crash curse of longing was listed twice adding weapon-slot boons or retaliation boons removed each other (Boon Manager) all mode + rarity mode crashed with some boons all mode + level mode did not update the on-screen level display rarity mode crash with some boons level mode crash with some boons